Follow me

 How to Judge an Investment Proposal (especially at Pitch Contests)

 I periodically serve as a judge at pitch events for companies raising funding.
 In every case, I’m assessing each company against our standard criteria for investing.
-You can see a video of a recent pitch contest where I served as a judge here.
-For some of the new employees at our firm, I put together...
+For some of the new employees at our firm, I put together a guide on how to serve as a judge at investment pitch events, evaluate investment ideas, and...

 [Continue Reading]